-While the examples described above demonstrate instances in which Shipper calls or puts offer a valuable means to manage the uncertainty of future transportation needs, other shippers actually desire to assume certain contracting risks.
-In the case of a Transporter put, a shipper could agree to take available pipeline capacity at a future date and at a set price.
-A Transporter call would commit the shipper, if requested by Transwestern, to terminate the contract and turn back capacity at a specified date.
-In either example, Transwestern could exercise its option on the strike date.
-The option component of the total rate represents the compensation to the shipper entering into the Transporter option, because it is a negative component or offset to the total rate paid by the shipper.
-Because Transporter options are available and purchased in a non-discriminatory manner, Transwestern receives the most valuable option from the shipper at the lowest possible cost, thereby furthering the goal of efficient provisioning of transportation services.
+While the examples described above demonstrate instances in which shipper calls or puts offer a valuable means to manage the uncertainty of future transportation needs, other shippers actually desire to assume certain contracting risks.
+In the case of a transporter put, a shipper could agree to take available pipeline capacity at a future date and at a set price.
+A transporter call would commit the shipper, if requested by Transwestern by a specified date, to terminate the contract as to some or all of the capacity..
+The option component of the total rate represents the compensation to the shipper for entering into the transporter option, because it is a negative component or offset to the total rate paid by the shipper.
+Because Transwestern will purchase such options in a non-discriminatory manner, Transwestern will receive the most valuable option from the shipper at the lowest possible cost, thereby furthering the goal of efficiently providing of transportation services.

 Consistency with Existing Commission Policy

 Most of the types of options described in this filing involve contractual provisions that are permissible under current Commission policy on discounted and negotiated rates.
-For example, a Transporter call or a Shipper put is really just another way of saying that a transportation agreement gives one party the right to terminate the agreement as to all or part of the capacity.
+For example, a transporter call or a shipper put is really just another way of saying that a transportation agreement gives one party the right to terminate the agreement as to all or part of the capacity.
 The Commission recently approved contracts with similar features filed by Tennessee Gas Pipeline Company.
-A Transporter put, in which Transwestern would have the right to require a shipper to take firm capacity in the future, also involves agreement to a rate in exchange for provisions related to quantity and is also therefore similar to the contracts approved in Tennessee.
+A transporter put, in which Transwestern would have the right to require a shipper to take firm capacity in the future, also involves agreement to a rate in exchange for provisions related to quantity and is also therefore similar to the contracts approved in Tennessee.
 The difference in this filing is that Transwestern is making these types of contract provisions generally available to all Shippers in order to eliminate any need to separately file with the Commission contracts containing options.

-In contrast, the Commission has generally not permitted transactions that permit the reservation of pipeline capacity for a future use.
-However, there are a number of specific exceptions.
+In contrast, Transwestern is not aware of Commission orders approving transactions that, like Transwestern's proposed shipper call options, permit the reservation of pipeline capacity for a future use.
+However, there are a number of specific mechanisms that the Commission has approved that are similar in economic effect to shipper call options.
 Shippers that exercise a right of first refusal are guaranteed firm transportation capacity at a set time in the future at a specified rate.
 The Commission has also allowed contracts that start at a future date when facilities are to be constructed.
 More recently, the Commission has agreed to allow the pipeline to reserve pipeline capacity at set rates for use as part of a future expansion.

-The rationale for allowing the reservation of capacity in the case of expansion capacity is equally applicable for pipelines trying to place available capacity in the absence of an expansion.
+In each case, the Commission's rationale was that such reservation of capacity will minimize construction and encourage fuller utilization of capacity.
+The rationale for allowing the reservation of capacity in the case of expansion capacity is equally applicable for pipelines trying to sell available capacity in the absence of an expansion application.
 In both cases, the pipeline is trying to identify capacity to serve a future new load.
-Commission policy should not have a bias that favors pipelines that expand to serve a new market over pipelines that can efficiently serve a new market with existing capacity.
+For these reasons, Transwestern asks the Commission to extend its policy with regard to reservation of capacity in expansion situations to this proposal.

 Pricing